darklang/docs/docs/custom-domains.md

 ALIAS records (like CNAME, but permitted on an apex), that also works - though again, for redirects, not SSL certs.

-- Once DNS resolves, contact us with your domain and canvas, and we'll set things up on our end.
+- Once DNS resolves, contact us via Slack or [email](mailto:beta@darklang.com) with your domain and canvas, and we'll set things up on our end.